 Not surprisingly, there will be a few pop songs heard in the film, and Paul Oakenfold (as well as Beck) will even be giving his take on the classic Mancini theme.
 The film will open on September 23, 2005, and there is no current word on a soundtrack release.

 Pete Anthony conducts the Hollywood Studio Symphony

-You've only seen 3 images - click here for 4 more scoring session images for this film!
+You've only seen 3 images - click here for 4 more scoring session images for this project!